harshits1997/Airprice.com/README.md

 •	Bootstrap/CSS - for design the web pages.

-You can refer to the SQL Code for database creation in the file named: sql_code Below is the ADMIN LOGIN PAGE that has been created using the Query/;
+You can refer to the SQL Code for database creation in the file named: sql_code

+Below is the ADMIN LOGIN PAGE that has been created using the Query
 ![adminlogin](https://user-images.githubusercontent.com/45751094/63961282-0f389f00-caae-11e9-8224-fde5bd55fb7f.JPG)

 # Thank You!!